mortargoblin/valilla-vaarassa-website/README.md

 # running with python
+1. clone the repo

-1. cd to directory (where the index.html is)
+2. cd to repo directory (where the index.html is)
-2. python -m http.server
+3. python -m http.server
-3. open localhost:8000 in your browser
+4. open localhost:8000 in your browser